Military heraldry

 Escudo de Castilla y León

-Bertrand de Blanchefort four-step scheme
+Bertrand de Blanchefort schema with ratios

 Barry of four per pale counterchanged Or and Gules.